Back to Skyward

 Community and Culture

-Take a tour: A community tour is time well-spent because it can help employees who are new to the area understand where their students come from, and it might even inspire new ideas for community involvement in the classroom.
+Take a tour: A community tour is time well spent.
+It can help employees who are new to the area understand where their students come from, and it might even inspire new ideas for community involvement in the classroom.
 On a smaller scale, a simple building tour helps employees become comfortable in their new workplace, ready to respond to any situation.

 Celebrate early & often: Help newcomers picture their future not as a daily grind, but as a daily adventure.
 Find reasons to celebrate early and often.
 It’s your employee’s first day?
 Celebrate!
 Someone has a birthday?
 Celebrate!
 It’s Thursday?
 Celebrate!
 There's always a good reason to have treats in the faculty lounge.